Frequently Asked Questions

 You should now be able to complete a Stripe purchase.

-The apps have been substantially rebuilt for the Net7 environment whilst retaining the "look and feel" of earlier versions.
+The FM-Alive apps have been substantially rebuilt for the .Net environment whilst retaining the "look and feel" of earlier versions.

-The FM-Alive site has been redeveloped using MS Blazor whilst also retaining the appearence of earlier versions.
+The FM-Alive site has been redeveloped using MS Blazor whilst retaining the "look and feel" of earlier versions.

 ClickOnce has been retained as the app installer with minor changes to in-app updating.